Dexter's Laboratory: Character conception

-The names Dexter and Dee Dee were both found in name books; "Dexter" caught Tartakovsky's attention for sounding scientific, while "Dee Dee" appealed to him because of its uniqueness and because he felt that it complemented that character's two pigtails.
+The names "Dexter" and "Dee Dee" were found in name books; "Dexter" caught Tartakovsky's attention for sounding scientific while "Dee Dee" appealed to him because of its uniqueness, feeling that it complemented her two pigtails.
 Before settling on these options, Tartakovsky had considered titling the series Dartmouth and Daisy.
 Explaining why he discarded this idea, Tartakovsky said that "Dartmouth doesn't exactly roll off the tongue" and that the name Daisy was already heavily associated with Disney.
-The title Dexter's Laboratory was not settled on until around midway through production of the series' pilot episode, "Changes".
+The title Dexter's Laboratory was settled during the production of "Changes".